Queen's College Taunton A GSG School Review

 What The Good Schools Guide says..

-Lessons are kind and calm with pupils recognised for their contributions, parents praise the ‘Lack of pressure to be the best, just constant gentle encouragement.
+Lessons are kind and calm.
+Parents praise the ‘lack of pressure to be the best, just constant gentle encouragement.
 It’s not a pointy elbowed culture.’
 Modern, bright classrooms and engaging staff abound.
-‘This is why people choose this school,’ voiced pupils and staff repeatedly as they walked us through the art and co-curricular offerings and it was hard not to be awestruck by what we were shown.
+‘This is why people choose this school,’ said pupils and staff repeatedly as they walked us through the art and co-curricular offerings and it was hard not to be awestruck by what we were shown.
 Co-curricular is absolutely embedded into the school day and pupils are eloquent in expressing the life benefits…Read more

 - Queen's College Taunton